-The COVID-19 virus has had a significant impact on economic and social activity through the restrictions put in place by various levels of government regarding travel, business operations and isolation/quarantine orders.
-The Association continues to monitor its operations and assess the impact COVID-19 will have on its operating activities.
-The Association has transitioned the delivery of its professional development courses to e-learning platforms and continues to receive membership revenues.
-Management does not anticipate that the Association will experience a significant change in its overall level of operations.
+The Association continues to monitor the impact COVID-19 may have on its operating activities and has made adjustments to the delivery of its professional development courses as needed.
+The Association continues to receive membership revenues and management does not anticipate that the Association will experience a significant change in its overall level of operations.
 Further effects of the COVID-19 health pandemic on the Association remain indeterminable.